Monday, July 27, 2015

 The restaurant is huge probably because the owner expected all guests to eat-in rather than travel great distance to look for food outside.
 I found the food reasonably good and charged at very reasonable price.

-Unusual rock formation at the immediate Bak-Bak Beach
+Unusual rock formation at the adjacent Bak-Bak Beach

 After the Concert, we had our dinner at a place called the “Howard’s Place” which is just about one Km from the Tip of Borneo.
 This outlet is also operated by a Caucasian whom I believe loves sunshine and the tropical sea.
 I believe he chose this strategic location because of its proximity to the famed Tip of Borneo and the equally famed Beach of Pantai Kalampunian which is also not very far from the rear of his restaurant.